 In the 1950s, men’s fashion experienced a new paradigm shift.
 As always inspired by the youth, but even more so inspired by American casualness.
-Across the pond, all eyes were looking at American men for clothing designs that embraced the 4 C’s: color, comfort, correctness and casualness.
+Across the pond, all eyes were looking at American men for clothing designs that embraced the 4 C’s: color, comfort, correctness, and casualness.
 Color at first was conservative, echoing the insecure and untrustworthy nature of world politics.
-The Korean war and the McCarthy investigations made Americans shrink back from the dramatic late 1940s fashion into an understated natural look in the early 1950s.
+The Korean War and the McCarthy investigations made Americans shrink back from the dramatic late 1940s fashion into an understated natural look in the early 1950s.
 The “man in the grey flannel suit” emerged as both conservative and forward thinking.

-At the office his clothes were narrower, straighter and less fussy.
-Grey was the only color necessary in his wardrobe with subtle shades of brown or blue for those daring to stand out.
+At the office, his clothes were narrower, straighter and less fussy.
+Grey was the only color necessary in his wardrobe, with subtle shades of brown or blue for those daring to stand out.
 However, he wasn’t always dressed dull.
 For sportswear, pastels were out and big bold colors, heavy textures and large patterns were in.
-They called this “peacock” fashion and by the mid ’50s when political unease subsided color, print, texture and design splashed onto the scene growing bolder by the year.
+They called this “peacock” fashion, and by the mid ’50s when political unease subsided color, print, texture, and design splashed onto the scene growing bolder by the year.

 The new silhouette was called the Mr. T look.
-Hat brims narrowed and the crowns shortened.
+Hat brims narrowed, and the crowns shortened.
 Shoulder pads were removed in favor a natural shoulder shape.
-Pants lost their pleats and in many cases belt loops too.
+Pants lost their pleats and in many cases belt loops, too.
 The newest feature was fabrics with texture.
-Usually heavy textured fabrics like tweed were reserved for sportswear but in the 1950s nearly all fabrics, business or sport, had a texture to them.
+Usually heavy textured fabrics like tweed were reserved for sportswear, but in the 1950s nearly all fabrics, business or sport, had a texture to them.
 Tweed, like weaves, corduroy, wool pile, blanket cloth, etc, was a part of all clothing styles.

-Manufacturing methods and new synthetic fibers developed during WW2 dramatically reduced the price of clothing and increased the durability.
+Manufacturing methods and new synthetic fibers that were developed during WW2 dramatically reduced the price of clothing and increased the durability.
 Men could buy more clothes for less money and afford to keep up with changing fashions.
 Improvements in public heating and cooling also changed the need for men to dress in extreme layers.
-Clothing could be lighter, wash and wear was practical, and better looking than previous decades.
-House wives appreciated these new easy fabrics, men appreciated the economical savings.
+Clothing could be lighter, and wash and wear was practical, and better looking than previous decades.
+House wives appreciated these new easy fabrics, and men appreciated the economical savings.

 The blending of dress and casual became more and more blurred.
-Now men spent just as much time, if not more, in casual clothes after work and on the weekends, then they did at the office.
+Now men spent just as much time, if not more, in casual clothes after work and on the weekends than they did at the office.
 Labor workers changed into comfort clothes at the end of the work day, making work-wear disappear from public street view.
 Casual clothing in the 1950s meant a large patterned sport coat, as light weight as possible, paired with a bright colored shirt, plain trousers or the new fad for knee length shorts in summer.

 1950s Men’s Fashion Suits